Odeuropa/wp2-annotations/annotation-guidelines/annotation-guidelines.md

 ### Smoking equipment
 - often there are broken pipes on the ground
 - tobacco is often packed in addition to boxes also in paper
-- matches are mostly annoted as crowded
+- matches are mostly annotated as crowded